 The owners had lived with both old and new, courtesy of a previous home renovation, but the combination had become less workable as their family grew.
 They wanted the house redesigned and extended into a practical family home with open space living, entertaining areas inside and out – and some extra rooms.

-Our experienced team listened intently to our clients’ requirements and set out to design, create and interpret their dream Armadale home taking into account modern home renovation and home extensions.
+Our experienced team listened intently to our clients’ requirements and set out to design, create and interpret their dream Armadale home taking into account modern home renovations and home extensions.
 A number of features of the building were carefully restored to retain its wonderful Victorian charm.
 The front façade, the detailed leadlight surrounding the front door, open fireplaces, Victorian gutter cornices and lacework all played a major role in preserving the graceful charm of this old home.

 Our clients, who work from their Hawthorn home, wanted a striking contemporary building with an integrated office.